Alfredo Gobbi

-Alfredo Julio Floro Gobbi (14 May 1912 - 21 May 1965) was a violin player, composer and bandleader in Argentina during the golden age of tango.
+Alfredo Julio Floro Gobbi (14 May 1912 – 21 May 1965) was a violin player, composer and bandleader in Argentina during the golden age of tango.
 He was known as the romantic violin of the tango (el violín romántico del tango).

 Early life

-Alfredo Gobbi was born in París, while his parents where working there as variety artists - his father was Alfredo Eusebio Gobbi and his baptismal godfather was Ángel Villoldo.
+Alfredo Gobbi was born in París, France, while his parents where working there as variety artists—his father was Alfredo Eusebio Gobbi and his baptismal godfather was Ángel Villoldo.
 Before his first birthday, they returned to Buenos Aires, where Gobbi spent his youth in Villa Ortúzar.
 He studied piano from the age of six with the tutor Natalio Carmini, and at the age of ten he began practising the violin and became recognised for his skill.